SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Wilmer_Prompt_Flow_Beginning_To_End.md

    # ... before existing "Assistant:" prefix removal ...
    ```

-By adding the rule to both locations, you guarantee that the system will produce the same clean output regardless of
+By adding the rule to both locations, you ensure that the system will produce the same clean output regardless of
 whether the user requested a streaming or non-streaming response.